564,321 people helped

 At The Separation Guide, our Mediators are all legally qualified, meaning they can answer your questions about family law.
 They have also signed our Ethical Charter which means they see Court as a last resort.

-So, how does Guided Separation actually work?
+So, how does Guided Mediation actually work?

 Here’s a quick look at the typical step-by-step process a Mediator will take.